matloff/TidyverseSkeptic/README.md

   would base it on pipes.)
 It does not use FP.

 Again, GGP2 is a wonderful package.
 RStudio has the right to define the Tidyverse however they feel appropriate.
-(It was originally called the Hadleyverse, as it was a collection of Hadley's software projects, but he demurred.)
 But RStudio's naming freedom does not justify burdening and handicapping R learners with Tidy, i.e. FP, **dplyr**, **purrr** and so on.